 Matthew 23:14 - Is this verse in your Bible or not?
-It is ONLY found in one place; it is not repeated anywhere else.
+It is only found here in this exact wording.
+There are two similar verses (Mark 12:40 and Luke 20:47) but the wording is different.

 Remember, the Lord Jesus said "Heaven and earth shall pass away, but my words shall not pass away."
 Matthew 24:35.

-King James Bible - Matthew 23:14 “Woe unto you, scribes and Pharisees, hypocrites! for ye devour widows' houses, and for a pretence make long prayer: therefore ye shall receive the greater damnation."
+King James Bible [NASBs 1963-1995, Holman, CSB] - Matthew 23:14 “Woe unto you, scribes and Pharisees, hypocrites! for ye devour widows' houses, and for a pretence make long prayer: therefore ye shall receive the greater damnation."

 The Lord Jesus Christ clearly stated “Heaven and earth shall pass away, but MY WORDS shall not pass away.”
 This is either a true statement or He was lying to us.